CiscoDevNet/DNASpacesSDKSampleApp-IOS/README.md

-# Cisco DNA Spaces SDK for IOS
+# Sample App - Cisco DNA Spaces SDK for IOS

 ## Adding the SDK package to your project